 I brought the Tactical Tech exhibit to SU because it poses thought-provoking questions related to our digital and physical wellbeing in our ever-connected world.
 Detox Your Data has an 8-day digital privacy guide providing digital wellness for you and your devices.
 See Google in a new light with The Empire, a visualization of hundreds of acquisitions and investments in the Alphabet Empire.
 Play Fake or Real, an interactive app that helps you see how smart you are in a world of smart devices.
 Explore The Internet You Don’t See to learn what’s really happening behind the screen.
 It’s a compelling collection with still other pieces that explore our relationship with data-driven technologies.

-Finally, if you are a research group, non-profit, or artist that has an exhibit idea that is aligned with our mission, please submit your concept here for an opportunity to showcase your work in our main campus.
+The Glass Room Experience will be hosted at Singularity until the end of the year on the main floor of SU’s new headquarters in Santa Clara.
+If you are in the Bay Area and want to take a deeper look into your digital life, Tactical Tech &Mozilla are currently hosting a large-scale San Francisco Glass Room Editionpop-up store with a twist between October 16th and November 3rd, 2019.
+This is an expanded eye-opening experience set in a 28,000 square-foot former retail store intended to better equip viewers to make informed choices about technology.Finally, if you are a research group, non-profit, or artist that has an exhibit idea that is aligned with our mission, please submit your concept here for an opportunity to showcase your work in our main campus.
 At SU, we aim to not only empower participants, but also amplify the greater community doing research, advocacy, or building ventures that help address our world’s global grand challenges.
 It is my hope that together we can question our mindsets and beliefs about how technology is shaping the world so we can focus our energies in an intentional way.